 In its twenty-one years, the Macondo Writers’ Workshop has grown to serve hundreds of writers, or “Macondistas,” from all over the country.
 The workshop has been hosted at Our Lady of the Lake University, Trinity University, the Esperanza Peach & Justice Center, and has now found its home at the historic Guadalupe Cultural Arts Center.

-Also this year, we are introducing a partnering program, the Macondo YOUNG Writers’ Workshop for local high school students.
-The young writers’ workshop will be held concurrently alongside its parent program in order to provide local young writers access to mentors who can provide guidance and experience writing within and without borders.
+Also last year, we introduced a partnering program, the Macondo YOUNG Writers’ Workshop for local high school students.
+The young writers’ workshop was held concurrently alongside its parent program in order to provide local young writers access to mentors who can provide guidance and experience writing within and without borders.

 The Macondo YOUNG Writers’ Workshop is a free workshop that will be led by local Macondistas who are donating their time in support of the initiative.
 Of the workshop, Guerrero says the following: